UniPipe/openpipe/doc/Plugin_Development.md

 ## Plugin Configuration Schema

-A plugin may require or may support optional configuration options.
+A plugin can have required and optional configuration options.
 The plugin configuration schema is defined by the `required_config` and `optional_config` class attributes as described in this section.

 The `required_config` when provided sets the following rules:
 - must be a string containing valid YAML